aqoc/aqoc.github.io/faq/raycasting.md

 You can fine-tune the `0.1`; a larger value is less accurate, and a smaller value makes more function calls.
 0.1 is usually a good step but you might want to try 0.05.

 Give up?
-You can use [vdvman's raycast generator](https://skylinerw.com/vdvman1/raycast/)
+You can use [skylinerw's raycast generator](https://skylinerw.com/vdvman1/raycast/)